Danielle Collins: 2021: First WTA Tour title, return to top 30

+2022: Major finalist, world No. 7, American No. 1

 At the Australian Open, Collins reached the semifinals for the second time, after defeating 19th seed Elise Mertens to become the third American woman in the quarterfinals.
 It was the second year in a row that three Americans have featured at this stage of the tournament.
 In the quarterfinals, she beat Alizé Cornet in straight sets.
-She defeated Iga Świątek also in straight sets in the semifinals to advance to her first Grand Slam final, where she faced world No. 1, Ashleigh Barty. Świątek said that Collins hit the,"...fastest balls I have ever played in a match."
+She defeated Iga Świątek also in straight sets in the semifinals to advance to her first Grand Slam final, where she faced world No. 1, Ashleigh Barty. Świątek said that Collins hits "the fastest ball I have ever played against in a match."
 In the final, Collins lost in straight sets despite being 5–1 up in the second set.
 As a result of her performance, Collins made her top-10 debut and became the American No. 1 female player.
 At the French Open, she lost to fellow American Shelby Rogers, in straight sets, in the second round.
 In Wimbledon, Collins lost in the first round to Marie Bouzková, in three sets.
 At the same tournament, partnering Desirae Krawczyk, she reached the quarterfinals for a second time and then the semifinals for the first time at a major in doubles in her career.

 Seeded 19th at the US Open, she reached the round of 16 for the first time upon defeating two-time US Open champion Naomi Osaka, Cristina Bucșa, and Alizé Cornet.
 In the fourth round, she lost to world No. 6 and eventual semifinalist Aryna Sabalenka in three sets.